mesosphere-backup/dcos-vagrant/README.md

     **Important**: Contact your sales representative or <sales@mesosphere.com> to obtain the DCOS setup file.

+1. <a name="configure-the-dcos-installer"></a>Configure the DCOS Installer

+   By default, the single-master json (DCOS 1.4) DCOS installer configuration is used.

+   DCOS versions <= 1.4 require a json config.
+DCOS versions >= 1.5 require a yaml config.

+   If you're using DCOS 1.5 or higher, or want a multiple-master cluster, the `DCOS_CONFIG` environment variable must be set:

+   - (default) **DCOS 1.4 1-master**: `export DCOS_CONFIG=etc/1_master-config.json`
+   - **DCOS 1.4 3-master**: `export DCOS_CONFIG=etc/3_master-config.json`
+   - **DCOS 1.5 1-master**: `export DCOS_CONFIG=etc/1_master-config.yaml`

+   The path to the config file is relative to the repo dir, because the repo dir will be mounted as `/vagrant` within each VM.
+   Other configurations can be added to the `<repo>/etc/` dir and configured in a similar manner.

+   Alternatively, a URL to an online config can be specified (e.g. `export DCOS_CONFIG=http://example.com/5_master-config.json`).

 1. Configure the DCOS Machine Types

     Copy one of the example VagrantConfig files: